TheRealFlyingCoder/remix-auth-socials/README.md

 It's rare to see only one social login button, and no one likes a big package.json so here we are 👀

-This package re-exports community packages after ensuring they have strong types, and specific exports that give you a consistent experience.
+Remix auth socials collates community Oauth packages in a way that allows you to set up multiple social logins with ease.

 ## The Collection:

-Please visit the repo's of each package to understand any quirks about their usage, and raise issues.
+Please visit the repo's of each package to understand the specifics on their usage, and raise issues.

 [remix-auth-discord](https://github.com/JonnyBnator/remix-auth-discord) - By [Jonny](https://github.com/JonnyBnator)

+// Awaiting my [Pull Request](https://github.com/manosim/remix-auth-facebook/pull/1) so expect a different user experience for now
 [remix-auth-facebook](https://github.com/manosim/remix-auth-facebook) - By [Manos](https://github.com/manosim)

 [remix-auth-github](https://github.com/sergiodxa/remix-auth-github) - By [Sergio](https://github.com/sergiodxa)